 Strategy E-1: Maintain existing waterfront access points.

-Tactic (initiative): Maintain coordination with the Gaskins family to preserve Gaskins Landing.
+Tactic (initiative): Create a relationship with the Gaskins family and a long term goal to preserve Gaskins Landing.

-Tactic (capital): Formalize a right of first refusal for the Gaskins property if the family wishes to sell.
+Tactic (capital): Formalize a right of first refusal for the Gaskins property in case the family wishes to sell.

 Tactic (policy): If the Town secures the Gaskins property, commission a plan of development site improvements.

+Tactic: Provide public support for the gravel and maintance of the landing as a gesture fo goodwill and appreciation of this private resource being, essentially, a public access point.

 Strategy E-2: Provide tourism information on waterfront access points.

-Tactic (program): Develop information materials on where visitors can find waterfront access.
+Tactic (program): Develop information materials on where visitors can get in their car and go drive somewhere else that isn’t Irvington to find waterfront access.

 Strategy E-3: Maintain a working waterfront.

 Tactic (ordinance): Conduct an audit of the zoning ordinances to determine code rewrites that would preserve waterfront operations on industrial land.

+Strategy – Deny CUPs for future residential use on industrially zoned land and amend the Ordinance to reflect this intent.

 Goal F: Attract families and full-time residents that can help to preserve the Town’s sense of community.